costajob/app-servers/README.md

 ##### Considerations
 I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.
-As with GO, i've recorded better results with only 2 VCPUs instead of 3 VCPUs (more than 12000 requests/sec).
+As with GO, i've recorded better results by uisng only 2 VCPUs instead of 3 (more than 12000 requests/sec).